Zorgbijjou/zorginzage-homemonitoring/README.md

 # Introduction
-This document describes how to use the Nuts-specifications in the context of home monitoring.
-This includes the specific agreements that, in addition to the specifications "workflow/ notified pull" and "data/ zorginzage 2024", apply to the use case of home monitoring.
+This document describes how to use the Nuts-specifications and Shared Care Planning in the context of home monitoring.
+This includes the specific agreements that, in addition to the Nuts-specifications "workflow/ notified pull" and "data/ zorginzage 2024" and the Shared Care Planning Implementation Guide, apply to the use case of home monitoring.

 This document describes:
 - the specific functional processes